Kkknight-12/DataManiupulation/README.md

-# This folder contain file of data manipulation, wrangling
+# This folder contain files of data manipulation, wrangling